tkaczmarzyk/specification-arg-resolver/README.md

 Usage: `@Spec(path="firstName", spec=LikeIgnoreCase.class)`.

-There are also other variants which apply the wildcard only on the beginning or the ending of the provided value: `@StartingWithIgnoreCase` and `@EndingWithIgnoreCase`.
+There are also other variants which apply the wildcard only on the beginning or the ending of the provided value: `StartingWithIgnoreCase` and `EndingWithIgnoreCase`.

 ### Equal ###